Artesian invests in technology startups that can deliver outsize returns and impact at scale by solving the world’s critical problems.

 We are one of the Asia Pacific region’s most active early-stage venture capital investors, with a portfolio of over 625 startups (pre-seed to Series A) focused on climate, agrifood, health, artificial intelligence & robotics, education, and gender equality.

-Our later-stage continuation funds (Series B to growth) invest in the top startups from this unique pre-screened and de-risked pipeline and provide additional co-investment opportunities to our LPs.
+Our later-stage breakout fund (Series B to growth) invests in the top startups from this unique pre-screened and de-risked pipeline and provide additional co-investment opportunities to our LPs.

 Footage: Blocks of code - inspired by the article "Why Software is Eating the World" Marc Andreesen - Wall Street Journal 20 August 2011